| |

 much money.
 Once bromide ions are present, the chlorine

-consumption will increase, due to the fact that bromide is
+consumption will increase, due to the fact that

 not protected against destruction by the Sun's UV rays.